 Proportions matter when sizing up your mantel.
 The mantel should not be shorter than the length of the fireplace, and should leave at least 3 feet above the mantel for decor.
 Start by measuring the size of the fireplace.
 Accurate sizing of the inner fireplace, often referred to as the firebox, and accurate measurements of the facing around the firebox provide a basis for sizing the mantel to a room.
 Measure the length, height, and width of the firebox and facing.
-A mantel should extend a minimum of three inches beyond the firebox opening.
-If the fireplace has facing around the opening, the mantel can also extend three or more inches beyond that.
+A mantel should extend a minimum of 3 inches beyond the firebox opening.
+If the fireplace has facing around the opening, the mantel can also extend 3 or more inches beyond that.
 Do not guess when sizing the mantel to a room, or the mantel could wind up being too long or too short.

-Analyze the interior decorations in the room.
-Assess the décor of the room where the mantel will be mounted to make sure the mantel harmonizes with the design flow.
+Match the mantel with the interior decorations in the room.
+Assess the decor of the room where the mantel will be mounted to make sure the mantel harmonizes with the design flow.
 The fireplace mantel should accent the fireplace and blend with the rest of the room decorations.
 Size a mantel for a room that allows the mantel design to flow with the room layout and furniture placement.
 A mantel should balance symmetrically with the furnishings in the living space.
 Consider the fireplace and mantel as one large furnishing when addressing the sizing for the room.

 Install the mantel to meet city and county regulations.
 Follow the building code and fireplace manufacturers' requirements for sufficient clearance from the edge of the fireplace to the mantel.
 If the fireplace mantel has support legs, make sure they rest on the supporting hearth for added balance.
 Choose a mantel size that meets the room design needs and exceeds the minimum code clearances.
 Contact a builder, fireplace dealer or a local building inspector to ensure proper installation requirements for sizing a mantel for a room.
 Avoid covering any switches or light fixtures with the edge of the mantel.
 Avoid contacting windows or door ways with the mantel.
 Install the mantel a safe distance from stray sparks that could potentially ignite.